-But the stories are all woven from the same cloth of childhood being robbed from these women, and them wondering why they don’t feel joyful and happy having children today.
-Women suffer with EXTREME #PMDD and #PPD because they can’t understand “what’s wrong with them”.
+But the stories are all woven from the same cloth of childhood being robbed from these women, and them wondering why they don’t feel joyful having children today.
+Women suffer from EXTREME #PMDD and #PPD because they can’t understand “what’s wrong with them”.

 They blame themselves and feel massive guilt over their #postpartumdepression thinking they finally have this baby they longed for, why aren’t they happy?

-The truth is, because there is an inner child on that desperately needs attention, love and care before that woman can show up in a caring relationship, not feeling totally neglected herself.
+The truth is, that there is an inner child that desperately needs attention, love, and care before that woman can show up in a caring relationship, not feeling neglected herself.
 Sure, hormones play a part in the feelings women have.
 But when they don’t subside after the birth of their child, (like mine didn’t) they have to look deeper.

-I myself had been to so many therapists, went on so many medications.
+I had been to so many therapists and went on so many medications.
 Nothing helped me.
 Not once did one of the therapists suggest alternatives.
 Not once did energy medicine, unconscious coaching, or holistic methods come into the conversation.
 And ultimately, that was what set me free.

-Deep diving into the beliefs, assist you in coming out the other side armed with the truth.
+Deep diving into the beliefs, assists you in coming out the other side armed with the truth.
 The connection to yourself you abandoned long ago, when you unconsciously made the decision you were “bad” because you weren’t perfect can be reunited.
 It can feel safe to be you again.
 You can feel safe to be in your body.
-But you also must have someone who will take the time needed to walk you through this, and hold space emotionally, physically and spiritually for your healing work to take place.
+But you also must have someone who will take the time needed to walk you through this and hold space emotionally, physically, and spiritually for your healing work to take place.